Iceland cuts aviation alert to orange, no ash from new eruption

 In 2010, an ash cloud from the Eyjafjallajokull volcano, in a different region of Iceland, closed much of Europe's air space for six days.

-The eruption, which started early on Sunday morning, spewed lava more than 50 meters in the air and is close to an earlier eruption that continued for a few hours early on Friday.
+The eruption, which started early on Sunday morning, spewed lava more than 50 metres in the air and is close to an earlier eruption that continued for a few hours early on Friday.

 The Met Office raised its ash alert level to red earlier on Sunday but cut it after monitoring the eruption during the day.